 You may wonder why I’m sharing this recipe if the ingredients are so hard to find in other parts of the world…

-The original purpose of my blog was not only sharing easy and authentic Japanese recipes, but also as a space to document my family’s favorite meals (hence Just One Cookbook of my family recipes was born).
+The original purpose of my blog was not only to share easy and authentic Japanese recipes but also as a space to document my family’s favorite meals (hence Just One Cookbook of my family recipes was born).
 As the blog grows and evolves, I continue to learn that many of you have a keen interest and genuine curiosity about Japanese home cooking.
-Therefore, one of my new missions is to share and talk about Japanese food that we eat in Japan, which are mostly not known outside of Japan.
+Therefore, one of my new missions is to share and talk about Japanese food that we eat in Japan, which is mostly not known outside of Japan.

 - Gather all the ingredients first.

 - Make kombu dashi by soaking the kombu into 4 cups water.
 I used Kombu Dashi this time but I have made this hot pot with Awase Dashi (Kombu + Katsuobushi (dried bonito flakes)) and they both taste wonderful.

 - Cut the monkfish into larger bite-size pieces, about 1.5-2 inch pieces.

 - Cut the steamed monkfish liver into ½ inch rounds.
 If you have raw liver, you will need to steam it for 10 to 20 minutes first.

 - Bring a large pot of water to a boil.
 Once boiling, add the monkfish to blanch for 15 seconds.

 - Remove the fish from the pot and immediately transfer into a bowl of iced water.
 This will remove the fishy smell and help firm up the flesh of the fish.
 Once chilled, remove from the iced water and set aside.